beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 ...
 ```

-The ports are stored together in the `__sk_buff` struct, therefor we fetch them together.
+Both source and destination ports are stored together in the beginning of the tcp header, each port is represented as an unsigned 16-bit number - hence we extract 4 bytes (32 bits) from the packet's data.
+We start reading from the offset pointing to the beginning of the tcp header that comes after the ip header (the sum of the Ethernet header length - `nhoff`, and the IP header length - `hdr_len`.

 #### Last job - Printing the IPs and the Ports